rsps1008/OpenWrt-StrongSwan-IKEV2-VPN/README.md

 # Introduction
 This guide provides a concise overview of configuring a VPN server using StrongSwan on OpenWRT.
-StrongSwan is an excellent choice for creating a VPN due to its support for various IPsec protocols and authentication methods.
-This setup is designed to accommodate a variety of devices, including iOS, Windows, and Android, using IKEv2 with MSCHAPv2 and PSK authentication options.
-Whether for personal use or managing remote access for a small office, this guide will help you deploy a VPN server that supports multiple platforms efficiently.
+StrongSwan is an excellent choice for setting up a VPN, as it supports a variety of IPsec protocols and authentication methods.
+This setup is designed to require minimal space, supporting multiple devices including iOS, Windows, and Android, utilizing IKEv2 along with MSCHAPv2 and PSK authentication options.
+Whether for personal use or managing remote access for a small office, this guide will help you efficiently deploy a multi-platform supportive VPN server.

+### Features
+- Minimal Space Requirement: This setup minimizes the hardware and storage space needed, allowing even resource-limited devices to operate smoothly.
+- Multi-platform Support: Perfectly supports iOS, Windows, and Android.
+- Multiple Authentication Methods: Supports MSCHAPv2 and PSK.

 ## How to use
 ##### Test: